Don’t Just Manage Your Reputation … Advance It

 That’s a crucial difference between managing and advancing.

-We also refer our customers to the major moving trade associations—the American Moving & Storage Association and the International Association of Movers—to get more information about their rights and to become better-educated consumers.
+We also refer our customers to the major moving trade associations—including the International Association of Movers—to get more information about their rights and to become better-educated consumers.

 Both organizations are committed to helping educate the moving public and to promoting its members’ professional and ethical business practices.
-I’m proud to serve on AMSA’s board of directors and as IAM Chairman as part of my personal commitment to helping improve the moving industry.
+I’m proud to serve as IAM Chairman as part of my personal commitment to helping improve the moving industry.